 - Auckland Museum: After a very significant internal revamp, this museum is everything you'd want in a city's storehouse of treasures: fun, interactive, attractive, informative, and filled with interesting collections.
 Its Maori and Polynesian section, the biggest in the world, sends shivers down your spine; if you've got kids, let them loose in the Discovery Centre, where they can legally stick their fingers into just about anything.
 See p.
-129. - New Zealand National Maritime Museum: At the pinnacle of New Zealand's boating history-with the America's Cup Challenge right in our backyard-the Maritime Museum is booming.
+140 in chapter 6. - New Zealand National Maritime Museum: At the pinnacle of New Zealand's boating history-with the America's Cup Challenge right in our backyard-the Maritime Museum is booming.
 Look for KZ1 outside, and inside discover 1,000 years of the country's maritime history.
-See sail hostas by the yard, and that old favorite, the rose, which does so well in Canterbury.
-See "Exploring Christchurch" in chapter 13.
+See sail makers, boat builders, and wood-turners at work and take a cruise on one of the vessels.
+See p.
+144 in chapter 6. - Museum of New Zealand-Te Papa Tongarewa: One of the largest national museums in the world, this giant new edifice on Wellington's waterfront is said to be 5 years ahead of anything else like it.
+Truly bicultural, it's a magical place where art and artifacts meet technological brilliance, creating riveting displays and interactive playthings for all ages.
+You'll find everything from a whale skeleton and a working Maori marae to art collections and virtual-reality diversions.
+See p.
+306 in chapter 12.